Bren light machine gun: L54A1

 A drill-purpose version of the various .303 Bren guns.
 It was mostly used by the Cadet Forces since these continued to use .303 Brens even after the Armed Forces proper had adopted the L4 Brens and the L7 GPMG.

+L55A1

+Drill-purpose version of the L4 series.

 Besal gun

-The Besal or Faulkner light machine gun was a Bren-inspired emergency design developed in the aftermath of the French campaign and the Dunkirk Evacuation in which the British Expeditionary Force lost almost 30,000 Brens and given the vulnerability of a single, well known, manufacturing site for the Bren at Royal Small Arms Factory Enfield.
+The Besal, or Faulkner, light machine gun was a Bren-inspired emergency design developed in the aftermath of the French campaign and the evacuation from Dunkirk in which the British Expeditionary Force lost almost 30,000 Brens and given the vulnerability of a single, well known, manufacturing site for the Bren at Royal Small Arms Factory Enfield.
 Developed in 1940 by Harry Faulker of the Birmingham Small Arms Company, the Besal looks much like a Bren, but was developed with much simplified machining operations in mind to allow it to be produced in any machine shop.
 Unlike the Bren, the Besal was full automatic only rather than select fire and lacked a cocking handle, using the pistol grip instead.
 In Mark 2 format the Besal had no interchangeable parts with the Bren, but was designed to use Bren magazines.